 - Use of PayNyms – Also known as Reusable Payment codes, PayNyms improve anonymity by allowing individuals to publicly post or provide their PayNym to friends without revealing their account balance or transaction history as a unique new and unused bitcoin address is securely generated for each payment received.

 - Using a VPN or Tor helps to improve privacy since the real IP which broadcasts the transaction would not be leaked.
+Our comparison of Nordvpn vs expressvpn goes into detail on what else a good vpn should have to protect your anonymity.

 - Transferring funds between one’s addresses reduces their anonymity as it establishes a clearer link between wallets